Connect your Facebook Pages, send and receive messages from Facebook’s 1.3 billion users.

 This will open a pop-up revealing your page Access Token.
 Copy it, you will need it to connect the Facebook page to your instance.

 Success!
 You are now ready to connect a Facebook page to your Airy Core instance 🎉

-There are 2 options to connect a Facebook source to your instance:
+There are 2 options to connect this connector's channel to your instance:

-- you can connect the source via an API request (using curl or platforms such as Postman)
+- you can send an API request (using curl or an API platform such as Postman)